 PhD in Clinical Psychology

 Aliza is interested in cognitive-behavioural and mindfulness-based interventions for the treatment of eating, mood, and anxiety disorders.
 She has completed clinical practicum placements at St. Michael’s Hospital Department of Family and Community Medicine (Clinical Psychology Training Clinic), the Anxiety Treatment and Research Clinic at St. Joseph’s Healthcare in Hamilton, and the Eating Disorders Program at St. Joseph’s Healthcare in Hamilton.
-She also currently provides telephone-based cognitive behavioural therapy to individuals who have undergone bariatric surgery at Toronto Western Hospital.
+She also recently completed her pre-doctoral internship at St. Joseph’s Healthcare.
+She has also provided telephone-based cognitive behavioural therapy to individuals who have undergone bariatric surgery at Toronto Western Hospital.

-2013 – Social Sciences and Humanities Research Council- Master’s Award
+Social Sciences and Humanities Research Council (SSHRC) – Master’s Award